 The market for pedometers is a broad one.
-There are technophiles living "the quantified life" that enjoy the process and technology of monitoring their activity as much as they like the health benefits of increasing that activity.
-On the other end are luddites that only want to know how much activity they have partaken in and how much more they should do.
+Technophiles are living "the quantified life" that enjoy the process and technology of monitoring their activity as much as they like the health benefits of increasing that activity.
+On the other end are Luddites that only want to know how much exercise they have partaken in and how much more they should do.
 Those in this latter category will love the CSX product.
-The CSX Simple Walking 3D the simplest pedometer we have ever tested.
-It counts steps, displays that count in large print, and does nothing else.
+The CSX Simple Walking 3D the most straightforward model we have ever tested.
+It counts steps, displays that number in large print, and does nothing else.
 The count accumulates until you want to reset it.
 That is all.
-Setup is super easy, the device is the most accurate in our test, and, while we didn't test it long enough to verify this, the LCD display and watch battery will work together to provide months of service between battery replacement intervals.
+Setup is super easy; the device is the most accurate in our test, and, while we didn't test it long enough to verify this, the LCD (liquid crystal display) and watch battery will work together to provide months of service between battery replacement intervals.

 Analysis and Test Results

-In this review we limited our choices to devices that count steps and distance and that clips to one's shoe or pocket, but there are many different types of electronics that can monitor distance and activity.
-Most people look to acquire this gadget for one of two primary reasons: some will be simply looking to track their daily activity or exercise while others are looking to motivate further daily motion.
-If you are physically active already, and interested in using a device to track that, your needs will be slightly different from he or she who is looking to use a device to inspire healthy habits.
-That being said, every device in our test will serve either of these types of user.
+We limited our selection to devices that count steps and distance and clip to one's shoe or pocket, but many different electronic devices monitor range and activity.
+Most people look to acquire this gadget for one of two primary reasons: some look to track their daily activity or exercise while others want to motivate regular motion.
+If you are physically active already, and interested in using a device to track that, your needs will be different from someone who is looking to use a tool to inspire healthy habits.
+Either way, every device in our test servers either of these types of user.

 All these devices collect reliable data.
 However, it is the way the information is viewed, saved, and shared that sets them apart from one another.
 On one end of the spectrum, the simplest and least expensive self-contained (as opposed to requiring a smartphone or computer) device in our test, the CSX Simple Walking 3D gathers accurate data, but stores only a running tally of steps, until the user resets the count.
-Next up, one of our Best Buy Award winners, the Omron Alvita, stores the most recent seven days' information and can't be backed up or transcribed except by hand.
+Next up, one of our Best Buy Award winners, the Ozo Fitness SC2, stores the most recent seven days' information and can't be backed up or transcribed except by hand.
+The Omron Alvita has functions similar to the Ozo, in a less robust package.
 Many will like this simple interface.
-For the luddites out there, syncing their device to a smartphone is a step they don't need to take.
+For the Luddites out there, syncing their device to a smartphone is a step they don't need to take.

 Others that have this simple on-device management in our review are the 3DFitBud Simple Step Counter with a special mention of the Striiv Smart.
 The Striiv can be used entirely on its own, with basically all the quantitative and motivational attributes available even without another device.
 One can also store the data and activate other features with the attendant computer application.
 The instrumentation in these simpler tools like the Omron or CSX isn't much different than that held in the spendier options; what is different is the interface and data collection.

 The more expensive and higher-rated models in our test come equipped with very well thought out interactive apps or on-device screens.
-For sustained use and efficient integration of one into your daily life, an interactive and effective interface is crucial.
-For what it's worth, none of our testers maintained the organization and motivation to use a non-app-connected device for more than a week or so at a time.
-Both the Editors' Choice winning FitBit One and Best Buy Jawbone UP Move have excellent accompanying interfaces.
+For sustained use and efficient integration of one into your daily life, an interactive and useful interface is crucial.
+None of our testers maintained the organization and motivation to use a non-app-connected device for more than a week or so at a time.
+The Jawbone UP Move has excellent accompanying interfaces.
 The Bellabeat LEAF, also a Top Pick Award winner, has a very robust app data management system as well.

-At the other end of the spectrum Misfit Flash Link and the Striiv Smart demonstrated up to 20 percent error, with an average deviation from the actual of about 10 percent each.
-Best Buy winner Omron Alvita logged high accuracy scores in both step count and distance, while the remainder of the pack fell between these obvious outliers.
-The Editors' Choice FitBit One deviated from the actual by an average of 4.3 percent, the Best Buy Jawbone Up Move scored 2.3 percent in the same tests, while Top Pick winning Bellabeat LEAF missed 5.5 percent of steps and/or distance.
+At the other end of the spectrum Ozo Fitness SC2 and the Striiv Smart demonstrated up to 20 percent error, with an average deviation from the actual of about 10 percent each.
+Former Best Buy Omron Alvita logged high accuracy scores in both step count and distance, while the remainder of the pack fell between these apparent outliers.
+The Bellabeat LEAF and Spire both missed about 5 and a half percent of steps and/or distance.

 Ease of Use

-We evaluated each products ease of use in terms of the setup process, and then ongoing user-friendliness.
-You will most likely set up your pedometer just once, but some of the devices are much easier to get using than others.
-Notably, the Striiv took a long time to sync with its downloadable pc interface.
-The non-connecting devices (Omron, CSX, 3DFitBud) had easy-to-read instruction manuals and quick setup procedures.
+We evaluated each product's ease of use regarding the setup process, and then ongoing user-friendliness.
+You will most likely set up your pedometer just once, but some of the devices are much easier to get going than others.
+Notably, the Striiv took a long time to sync with its downloadable PC interface.
+The non-connecting devices (Omron, Ozo, CSX, 3DFitBud) had easy-to-read instruction manuals and quick setup procedures.

 The app-enabled products come with streamlined and efficient setup procedures.
-Nonetheless, there are inherently more steps with these products.
-Jawbone, Bellabeat, Misfit, and Fitbit are ever refining their setups, but one will always have to deal with apps and batteries etc. The CSX is the absolute simplest contender we have ever used.
-We granted it our Top Pick Award for exactly this reason.
+Nonetheless, there are inherently more steps with these commodities.
+Jawbone, Bellabeat and Fitbit are ever refining their setups, but one will always have to deal with apps and batteries, etc. The CSX is the absolute simplest contender we have ever used.
+We granted it our Top Pick Award for precisely this reason.
 Activate the battery, and start walking.
 Reset the count whenever you want.

-Every device in this review uses a miniaturized electronic accelerometer.
-An accelerometer simply detects movement.
-Each device uses a slightly different combination of sensors and algorithms to translate the movement of the device into a human's activity.
-All data displayed by or exported from the devices we tested is an indirect translation of the movement of the device.
-The translation of that movement is a function of the design and programming of the device as well as data entered by the user.
+Every model in this review uses a miniaturized electronic accelerometer which detects movement.
+Each uses a slightly different combination of sensors and algorithms to translate the flow of the device into a human's activity.
+All data displayed by or exported from the devices we tested is an indirect translation of the movement of the apparatus.
+The translation of that movement is a function of the design and programming of the instrument as well as data entered by the user.
 In some cases, for instance, the user must enter his or her stride length.
 The device senses the movement of a single step, and distance is derived by multiplying the step count by the user's (or population's) average stride length.
 Additionally, some of the tested models come with accompanying smartphone and/or computer apps that can process and correlate user-entered data like subjective mood measure, food intake, body mass, etc.